rishi420/Bonsai/README.md

 ##   Your input is welcome!

-If you have any suggestions, please get in touch with us.
+If you have any suggestions, please get in touch with us.<br>
-If you need help or found a bug, please open an issue.
+If you need help or found a bug, please open an issue.<br>
 If you have a new transition animation or want to contribute, please submit a pull request.

 ## Let us know!

-If you like BonsaiController, give it a ★ at the top right of this page.
+If you like BonsaiController, give it a ★ at the top right of this page. <br>
 Using BonsaiController in your app?
 Send us a link to your app in the app store!